bloominstituteoftechnology/Precourse/Lesson10-JS-VII/README.md

 ```

 In the example above the `x` and the `y` are both set by their respective function calls.
 This can be used in many interesting ways.
 You can make cache functions, private variables, and you can customize a function's behavior as we did in the example above.
 We are able to produce a custom multiplication function.

+(*The above process is called "currying".
+It is common in functional programming.*)

 ## Additional Resources: